wszramkowska/TechnicalArt/DevelopmentJournal/Fire Particle Effect.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q8avHL7syC4?si=0RI2MJx4VxcJB63_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 After reading the Unreal documentation I wanted to get straight into creating my effect and I thought the easiest way to learn would be a tutorial.
 I watched this youtube video by Motion Dreams and then tried to create my own fire based on what I had learned.
 To make things simpler, the video provided chapters which included the different emitters within the system.
-The emitters I wanted to create for my fire were flames, smoke, embers and a glow which would cast onto the ground.
+The emitters I wanted to create for my fire were flames, smoke, embers and a glow which would cast onto the ground, so I tried to pay extra attention for those chapters in the video.

-###### Flames
--
+One of the first things this video covers is how to actually create a Niagara system and select a template.
+Motion dreams edits a lot of modules, changing things like; spawn rate, life time, sprite size, drag, noise and velocity.

+One thing that stood out to me was unchecking or deleting gravity force which would stop my particles from dropping and give me a flame effect.

+Another important setting for me was the Sprite renderer where I could add a material from the starter content which looked like fire.
+Using the Sub UVAnimation module I could animate that material.

+The video also taught me how to use the 'color from curve' setting which gives you a colour ramp so you can add multiple colours and choose how they are blended.Top markers on the ramp control the colour, whilst the bottom markers control opacity.
+This will be valuable when trying to recreate the colour of flames, which blend yellows, oranges and reds.

+I found this video to be a great learning tool.